 St. Louis County Library is teaming up with the St. Louis Promise Zone and Metro Transit to bring community library boxes to four transit locations throughout the region.
 The boxes will be stocked with novels, children’s books and magazines that transit riders can pick up to enjoy while they ride MetroLink, MetroBus and Metro Call-A-Ride.
 No library card is required, and there is no cost, no fines or due dates.
 Borrowers are asked to simply return the materials to a community library box when they are finished.

 What's New @ SLCL

-Operation Food Search will provide a healthy grab and go light meal to children Monday-Friday from 3:00–4:30 p.m. at the Weber Road and Natural Bridge branches starting January 2.
+Starting February 26, the Lewis & Clark Branch will be the third location to offer after school meals.
+Operation Food Search provides a healthy grab and go light meal to children Monday-Friday at the Lewis & Clark, Weber Road and Natural Bridge branches.
 Stop by after school and enjoy a free meal along with activities for kids and teens, such as LEGOs, crafts and movies.
 Meals will be available free of charge for children ages 5-18.
 Learn more.

 We Stories Discussion Kits help families discuss issues of race and cultural diversity.
 The kits include 46 different books, interactive activities and a discussion guide.
 Each kit is centered on a different theme such as, "Everybody Counts," "Girl Power," "Celebrating the Skin You're In" and "Who are the People in Your Neighborhood."
 Learn more.

 If you have a child born in January, February or March of 2017 your child is invited to a very special 1st birthday party.
 Parents and children who attend will receive a free book to take home, courtesy of the library’s Born to Read program.
 The parties will feature snacks, stories and fun activities for parents and kids.
 Learn more.